 The Strike-N-Light feels more like a traditional fishing pole with a traditional reel.
-This design allows you to use pretty much any reel you like.
+This design allows you to use pretty much any reel you like but we feel low profile reels work best.
 Removing the rod from the base allows you to not only fight a fish but also allows you to jig with it.
 When you get tired of jigging simply put it back on the base and it’s a tip-up again.
 The base has cleats to help grip the ice.
 It’s a lot of fun to fight a fish without the bulk of the base.
 The rod snaps off the base with a firm tug.
 To place the rod back on the base, give it a firm push and it will stay solidly in place.

 Change Reels Quickly